yangfcm/algorithm-js/readme.md

    Fradulent activity notice.
 An application in counting sort.

+6. `countInversions.js`

+   Count how many inversions required to sort an unordered array.

 ## Searching

 `/searching` - Solutions to find out a given element from an array.